Maksim2498/poms/server/docs/api-schema.md

 ### __Is Anonymous Access Allowed__

-Returns the value indicating whether anonymous access to `GET`-methods is allowed
+Returns the value indicating whether anonymous access is allowed

 __Request__: